albar965/littlenavmap-manual/en/SCENERY.md

 The previous scenery library database will be restored if you cancel the loading process or if the loading process fails.

 All airports that are not located in the default `Scenery` directory are considered add-on airports and will be highlighted appropriately.
 Directories can be excluded from this behavior in the `Options` dialog on the `Scenery Library Database` tab.
-This can be useful if add-ons only correct airport elevation and these airports should not be hightlighted on the map using underline and italic text.
+This can be useful if add-ons only correct airport elevation and these airports should not be highlighted on the map using underline and italic text.

 The menu `Scenery Library` -> `Flight Simulators` is synchronized with the simulator selection in the dialog.
 Once a database is successfully loaded, the display, flight plan and search will switch over to the newly loaded simulator data.